-Your character must choose to be male or female.
-Gender does not affect your character in any way except for which pronouns are used to refer to your character (he/she, etc.).
-Women and men are equal on Zalanthas.
+Your character to be male, female, or androgynous.
+Gender does not affect your character in any way except for which pronouns are used to refer to your character (he/she/they, etc.).
+The genders are all equal on Zalanthas.

 Avoid imposing your own interpretations and norms on the game world.
-For example, there is no sexism on Zalanthas; women and men are treated equally.
+For example, there is no sexism on Zalanthas; different genders are treated equally.
 This means that the following would not happen in Armageddon: a man expressing shame at being beaten sparring by a woman; someone referring to women as needing protection or coddling; a woman being shamed for sexual promiscuity while a man is praised for it.